-In an era when the South was rigidly segregated, Jeff Daggett, half black, half white, was always the son in the shadows, the skeleton in a proud white family’s closet, the secret that everyone in town knew.
+In an era when the South was rigidly segregated, Jeff Daggett, half black, half white, was always the son in the shadows, the skeleton in the closet of a proud white family, the secret that everyone in town knew.
 (Photo from History and Directory of Fort Worth.)

 The “Daggett” name is among the most prominent in Fort Worth history.
 Three brothers—Ephraim Merrell, Henry Clay, and Charles Biggers—were Fort Worth pioneers and instrumental in the town’s development.

 Ephraim Merrell Daggett especially was an early civic leader, known as the “father of Fort Worth.”
 In fact, in 1873, when Fort Worth incorporated, the city placed Ephraim Merrell Daggett’s likeness on the city seal.
-Ephraim and his first wife Pheneba (daughter of Texas Rangers Colonel Jack Hays) had one son, born in 1838: Ephraim Beck Daggett.
-Pheneba died in childbirth, and Ephraim married Caroline Nored.
+Ephraim and his first wife Pheneba had one son, born in 1838: Ephraim Beck Daggett.
+Pheneba died in childbirth, and Ephraim later married Caroline Nored.
 (Photo from Tarrant County College Northeast.)

 Ephraim Merrell Daggett had brought his family and slaves to Fort Worth in 1854 from Shelby County in east Texas and established a plantation at the south end of today’s downtown.
 The Daggett home was located where the convention center is today.

-Son E. B. enlisted in the Confederate Army in 1861, but by 1863—the year of Lincoln’s Emancipation Proclamation—Daggett was back on the family plantation.
+Son E. B., born in Missouri in 1838, enlisted in the Confederate Army in 1861, but by 1863—the year of Lincoln’s Emancipation Proclamation—Daggett was back on the family plantation.
 There in 1863 he fathered a child by Daggett plantation slave Matilda Smith.
 Because baby Jefferson was born to a slave woman, he had no birth certificate; on documents throughout his life his father was listed as “unknown.”
+(Sketch is from 1888.)

 In the 1870 census Jeff, then six, was listed as “Smith” in the Daggett household.
 He apparently had an older sister Catherine.
 Both are listed as “m” for “mulatto.”
 The two Turner children listed, George and Amanda, surely are relatives of Charles Turner, who was Ephraim M. Daggett’s son-in-law.
 Notice that two African-American members of the household—Mimee and Angeline—are listed by the Daggett surname.